Getting started

 Beeing a .Net tool (with tool name dry-gen), you'll need a .NET SDK installed on your machine to use it.
 With a .Net SDK in place dry-gen is installed and used like any other .Net tool.

-A little warning befor you start: As with all .Net tools, you run dry-gen as an application with full trust, so make sure you know exactly where you write your output files.
+As with all .Net tools, you run dry-gen as an application with full trust, so make sure you know exactly where you write your output files.

 Installation